SMNumaan/second-repo/README.md

-stage 2 of c pratcicing
+stage 2 of c pratice